 Jonathan lives with his father and his mother.
-He is responsible for washing clothes, helping in the kitchen and running errands.
+At home, duties include washing clothes, helping in the kitchen and running errands.
 His father is employed as a laborer and his mother is employed as a laborer.

 For fun, Jonathan enjoys playing a musical instrument, soccer and singing.
 He attends Bible class regularly and is in primary school where his performance is average.